benslern/CSE701_Final_Project/README.md

 **Return:** bigint

+This operator overload is a friend of the bigint class.
+Therefore, the algorithm it implements must ensure the class invariants are upheld.
+The operator implements the following algorithm.

-Loop through the digits of the two operands using nested loops.
+1) Create a bigint 'result' using the default constructor and loop through the digits of the two operands using nested loops.

-Calculate the product of the two selected digits and convert the result to a string.
-Add zeros to the string such that the number of zeros is equal to the sum of the order of the digits.
+2) Within the loop, calculate the product of the two selected digits and convert the result to a string.

+4) Add zeros to the string such that the number of zeros is equal to the sum of the order of the digits.

-Using the string constructor create a new temporary bigint and add it two the original `result` bigint.
+5) Using the string constructor create a new temporary bigint and add it two the original `result` bigint.
+While the product of the digits may be greater than 9, the product is converted to a string using concatenation and so each character of the string must be between 0 and 9.
+This ensures the class invariant is upheld.

-Set the `isNeg` value to true if only one operand is negative.
+6) Set the `isNeg` value to true if only one operand is negative.
 This ensures the class invariant of `isNeg` is upheld.

-FULL DESCRIPTION OF ALGORITHM

 ### *= Operator Overload